 Unscented litter.
 To me, scented litters are more noxious than the smells they’re trying to cover up.
 Keep the box scooped and you won’t need perfumy-litter anyways.
 Even in a tiny house 🙂

 Pet bed?
-Keep your change.
 Zuko has a comfy fleece cat bed, but the majority of the time he sleeps on the couch, in the closet, on top of the cabinets, or in the bathroom sink… at least while he’s small enough!

 Quality food.
 Good nutrition saves money on health in the long run.
 After a lot of research, I jumped on the raw feeding bandwagon and learned how to “make” cat food!
 I say “make” because I simply add egg yolks, fish oil, and vitamins to chubs of raw meat/bone that I buy frozen at the pet store.

 The bone is essential for calcium and very finely ground.
 He gets regular canned food too, but he definitely prefers the raw stuff.
-Best of all, it’s surprisingly economical.
+Best of all, it’s surprisingly economical and eco-friendly (no cans or kibble bags to dispose of).
 If you’ve ever bought cans of cat food, you’ve noticed that most varieties, especially the grain-free ones, are at least $1.30 per 5.5oz can.
 For homemade, it’s 90 cents for the same amount!
 I mix up a big batch, freeze each day’s portion in individual plastic containers, and put one in the fridge every night so it defrosts in time for breakfast.
-The only difficult thing is since we have a tiny freezer, I can store only 5-10 lbs of frozen cat food.
+Even with a tiny freezer I can store 10-15 lbs of cat food in addition to our human food.

 One of the best ways to save money on pet food is through variety, so you can buy whatever’s on sale.
 It is also better for the pet’s health to rotate between different foods than to eat the same thing all the time.
-In fact, whenever we eat chicken, fish, or steak, Kitten is sure to enjoy some of the trimmings ^_^ I’ve noticed that benefits of the mostly-raw diet include almost zero shedding, good appetite and weight, and small odorless poop (yes really!)
+I’ve noticed that benefits of the mostly-raw diet include almost zero shedding, good appetite and weight, and small odorless poop (yes really!)